Changing rates of rainforest deforestation

 It is estimated by the UN Food and Agriculture Organization that about half the world’s tropical rainforest has been cleared.

-The map below shows the % of land covered in forest between 1990 and 2015 for countries around the world.
-By hovering over a country you can see the proportion of land covered by forest.
+The map below shows the % of land covered in forest between 1990 and 2015 for countries worldwide.
+By hovering over a country, you can see the proportion of land covered by forest.
 Clicking a country will display a graph showing changes in forest cover between 1990 and 2015.
-Exploring the countries located along the equator it is clear that in most cases forest cover is reducing, due to deforestation.
-This includes countries with large areas of rainforest such as Brazil, the Democratic Republic of Congo, Peru and Indonesia.
-There are some exceptions, for example, forest cover in Gabon has increased.
+Exploring the countries located along the equator, it is clear that in most cases, forest cover is reducing due to deforestation.
+This includes countries with large rainforest areas, such as Brazil, the Democratic Republic of Congo, Peru and Indonesia.
+There are some exceptions; for example, forest cover in Gabon has increased.

-Rates of deforestation vary between country.
-The graph below shows the total amount of forest loss in the top 24 countries by rainforest cover between 2001 and 2018.
+Rates of deforestation vary between countries.
+The graph below shows the total forest loss by rainforest cover in the top 24 countries between 2001 and 2018.

 Use the images below to explore related GeoTopics.